cyproterone - ethinyl estradiol

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 How should I use this medication?

-If spotting or breakthrough bleeding occurs during the 3 weeks during which this medication is being taken, continue taking this medication as the spotting or breakthrough bleeding is usually temporary.
-If bleeding is persistent or lasts a long time, contact your doctor
+If spotting or breakthrough bleeding occurs during the 3 weeks during which this medication is being taken, continue taking this medication.
+The spotting or breakthrough bleeding is usually temporary.
+If bleeding is persistent or lasts a long time, contact your doctor.

 If your menstrual period fails to occur during the 7-day tablet-free interval, do not start the next medication cycle and contact your doctor.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.